 Graduate assistantships pay students a stipend to work up to 20 hours within the University setting.
 Tasks can range from administrative office work to grading class assignments to teaching a class to analyzing data.
 The tasks, stipend amount, and number of hours may vary.

-Additional assistantships are frequently made available in August-October and throughout the semester.
+Applicants interested in graduate assistantships should apply to the MPH program early (January or February) for fullest consideration.
+Students are automatically considered for department assistantships, if available, upon being accepted into the program.
+Open assistantships within the Department of Public Health Sciences are typically decided upon in April.
+Additional assistantships are frequently made available in August-October and throughout the year.
 There are also assistantships offered through other departments within the college and across campus.
 You can find open graduate assistantships and learn more about holding a position here.

 Meet some current MPH students who hold different positions in the Department of Public Health Science and around the university…

 Laurin Brown is a 2nd year MPH student.
 She is a graduate teaching assistant in the Department of Public Health Sciences for Dr. Racine.